 John’s research interests are in private law, including insolvency, bankruptcy history, company, charity and equity and trusts.
 He is currently researching insolvent charities, charity patronage, and timeliness in corporate insolvency.
 An exponent of progressive communitarianism, John approaches his scholarship from a normative and critical reform perspective.
 This work is underpinned by his legal history scholarship.
-John's research has appeared in leading journals and edited collections published in England and Australia.
+John's research has appeared in leading international journals and edited collections published in England and Australia.

+John has been involved in policy and legislation reform work and has given expert evidence to the UK Parliament and the Scottish Parliament.
+In 2006 he gave evidence to the Scottish Parliament's Enterprise and Culture Committee during the passage of the Bankruptcy and Diligence, etc (Scotland) Bill.
+In 2021 John gave evidence to the Public Bills Committee of the House of Commons on the Rating (Coronavirus) and Directors Disqualification (Dissolved Companies) Bill.
+John has undertaken funded commissioned research for, inter alia, the Insolvency Service (UK Government), Grant Thornton, Baker Tilly, KPMG and ICAEW.
 John sits on a number of editorial boards including the BPIR law reports, Corporate Rescue & Insolvency, and Mithani: Directors' Disqualification.
-In 2006 he gave evidence to the Scottish Parliament on bankruptcy reform.
-He has undertaken funded commissioned research for, inter alia, the Insolvency Service (UK Government), Grant Thornton, Baker Tilly, KPMG and ICAEW.
 An experienced media commentator, John has appeared on Sky television, BBC television and radio and given a number of quotes to the national and international press on insolvency matters.
 In 2016 John was appointed as an Academic Associate of Exchange Chambers.
 John is a Fellow of the Higher Education Academy.

 John is currently supervising two doctoral candidates at the University of Liverpool.
 Kerry Usher is examining aspects of cross-border insolvency.
 Stratios Koytzoumis is examining aspects of housing law and the nature of the home.
 John would be happy to hear from prospective doctoral candidates with an interest in insolvency law.

 Other Personal Distinctions